gjanders/SplunkVersionControl/README.md

 ## Can I use this on a Splunk Cloud instance?

-This application, no. But this application can be used to backup a SplunkCloud instance from a remote Splunk instance, the same remote instance could also be used to restore to the SplunkCloud instance.
+This application, no. But this application can be used to backup a SplunkCloud instance from a remote/on-prem Splunk instance, the same remote instance could also be used to restore to the SplunkCloud instance.

-To do this you will need to install Version Control For SplunkCloud on your SplunkCloud instance, and setup this application on a remote instance configuring an interval for both the Splunk Version Control Backup and Splunk Version Control Restore modular inputs
+To do this you will need to install Version Control For SplunkCloud on your SplunkCloud instance, and setup this application on a remote/on-prem instance by configuring an interval for both the Splunk Version Control Backup and Splunk Version Control Restore modular inputs

 ## SplunkBase Link
 [VersionControl For Splunk](https://splunkbase.splunk.com/app/4355)